 Our family loves ice cream in just about every flavor, but when it comes to mint we’re picky.
-The best mint ice cream is homemade, and this is the recipe I use when I take the time to make it.
+The best mint ice cream is homemade, and this is the mint chocolate ice cream recipe I use when I take the time to make it.

-This recipe is adapted from the only ice cream book I own (and love), The Ultimate Ice Cream Book: Over 500 Ice Creams, Sorbets, Granitas, Drinks, And More.
+This recipe is adapted from The Ultimate Ice Cream Book: Over 500 Ice Creams, Sorbets, Granitas, Drinks, And More.
 I’ve made this many, many times in the past 5 years and everyone is crazy for it, which totally makes it worth the effort.

 So anyway, this is a good mint ice cream recipe and I hope you try it.
 Just make sure to use a really good chocolate that will melt in your mouth with the ice cream and grate it or finally chop it.